-The feasibility study is funded in part by the McKnight Foundation’s Midwest Climate & Energy Program, which seeks to foster and support climate and energy leadership in the Midwest and to make the region a model for the world by reducing energy-related greenhouse gas emissions.
-Funding support is also provided by Otter Tail Power Company in the form of cost-sharing incentives.
+The feasibility study was funded in part by the McKnight Foundation’s Midwest Climate & Energy Program, which seeks to foster and support climate and energy leadership in the Midwest and to make the region a model for the world by reducing energy-related greenhouse gas emissions.
+Funding support was also provided by Otter Tail Power Company in the form of cost-sharing incentives.
 This is another example of Otter Tail Power’s support of campus-wide energy efficiency efforts through its Conservation Improvement Program.